ALL STATE DATA UPDATED FOR 2020!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, Wisconsin as a whole has longer hearing wait times than the national average.
-However, this is due to their Madison office bringing the average up.
-The average wait time for that office is 17.8 months where as the Milwaukee office averages a wait time of 14.3 months.
-Even so, Wisconsin ranks 38th in wait times among the nation.
-Wisconsin as a whole averages below the national average in average Approval rates, but there is bi difference in the offices.
-The Madison office has a whooping 62.4% approval rate while the Milwaukee office is at 36.5% approval rating.
+As the table here and the chart below indicate, in 2020, Wisconsin as a whole has shorter hearing wait times than the national average.
+Wisconsin ranks 3rd in wait times among the nation.
+Wisconsin as a whole averages below the national average in average Approval rates, but there is a difference in the offices.
+The Madison office has a whooping 60.4% approval rate while the Milwaukee office is at 40.5% approval rating.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.